kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 ## What is Next??

-This part is sure too long for our first step.
-I will cut it short with time.
-But at that, it is just long enough to keep us ready for fun ahead.
+This part is seems too long for our first step.
+But don't break, it is just long enough to keep us ready for the fun ahead.

-[**Next**](/articles/mern-native-setup), YOU and I will make a quick setup for our big mern app.
+[Next](/articles/mern-native-setup), You and I will make a quick setup for our big mern app.

 ****
 <span style="color:#349077">
 **Joke Time : dedicated to my friend Boluwatife**
 </span>

 If life were to be human, it would have been a black woman

-How do I know??: ): Urrgh, it simple
+How do I know??: ): Urrgh, its simple
 - A blackwoman is not fair
 - A blackwoman is tough
 - A blackwoman is beautiful